30 Best DevOps Books to Read in 2025

 14. Ansible for DevOps: Server and Configuration Management for Humans

-by Jeff Geerling
+by Jeff Geerling:

 “Ansible for DevOps: Server and Configuration Management for Humans” is a fantastic choice among the best books for DevOps, guiding you through Ansible to make server and configuration management a breeze.
 Written by Jeff Geerling, this book is perfect for anyone, whether you’re just starting or already familiar with DevOps.

-Why It’s Worth Reading:
+Why It’s Worth Reading - Ansible for DevOps

 This book can boost your DevOps skills.
 Breaks down Ansible in a way that’s easy to understand, offering practical examples for everyday use.
 Acknowledged among the top books for DevOps.